IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

 !!! note "Image zoom functionality"

-    Feel free to click on the images in the lab guide below to a view larger image
+    Feel free to click on the images in the lab guide below to a view larger image.

 ### Deploy granite code LLM